 With the economy in the dump, and faith in national decision makers at an all-time low, is it time to take local action to create jobs and protect local employers — can a community do well, by doing good?

 Some communities think they can, and are proving it.
-In these communities, the entrepreneurs and local small business people, in partnership with a small local or regional bank or credit union, have created local gift cards.
+In these communities, entrepreneurs and local small businesses, in partnership with a small local or regional bank or credit union, have created local gift cards.

-In Dane County, Wisc., a group of local business people started the Dane County Buy Local gift card program.
-They got a group of locally owned businesses to agree to both sell and accept the cards, and got the local bank to create and process them.
+Case in point: In Dane County, Wis., a group of local businesspeople started the Dane County Buy Local gift card program.
+They got a group of locally owned businesses to agree to both sell and accept the cards, and then got the local bank to create and process them.

 In its first year, the cards facilitated more than $100,000 in business to local business but then has experienced double- and triple-digit growth, even throughout the economic recession.
-Business owners realized that the customers often used the cards to pay for only a portion of a purchase, resulting in leveraging an additional 40 percent in business beyond the face value of the card to the local business, plus the impact on the community resulting from "recycling" their dollars locally.
+Business owners realized that the customers often used the cards to pay for only a portion of a purchase, resulting in leveraging an additional 40 percent in business beyond the face value of the cards to the local business, not to mention the impact on the community resulting from "recycling" their dollars locally.

 Let’s use Mr. Jones as an example.
-If Santa flew over Mr. Jones’ town in the midst of high unemployment and scattered money all around, and every one of the unemployed including Mr. Jones put it under their bed, they might feel richer — but Mr. Jones would still be unemployed.
+If Santa flew over Mr. Jones’ town in the midst of high unemployment and scattered money all around, and every one of the unemployed (including Mr. Jones) put that cash under their beds, they might feel richer — but Mr. Jones would still be unemployed.

-And these “buy local” gift cards are actually more useful than those issued by a single store because they can be used at many different kinds of stores, ranging from locally owned dry cleaners to locally owned art galleries, pharmacies, tax preparers and so forth.
+And these “buy local” gift cards are actually more useful than those issued by a single store because they can be used at many different kinds of stores, ranging from locally-owned dry cleaners to locally-owned art galleries, pharmacies, tax preparers and so forth.
 With the “buy local” community, these cards can be used anywhere a Visa card is accepted.

 One of the measures of the health of a local economy is how many times a dollar changes hands before it leaves the area — the more money shipped out, the poorer the local economy.
-Buying local raises the number of times a dollar is spent locally — and local gift cards help that happen.
+Buying locally raises the number of times a dollar is spent locally — and local gift cards help that happen.